planariangames/eldritchgambit/Eldritch_Gambit_SRD_Scenes.md

 Like Actions, it is fine to have Montages succeed without Checks.
 This is often the case for travel to a familiar area and other things that do not need to be played out.
-As usual, if one does not have the right Class, Origin, or Skill (OCS) for the Montage, the Check uses d12.
+As usual, if one does not have the right Career, Origin, or Skill (OCS) for the Montage, the Check uses d12.
 If they do, it uses d20.

 ###  Crafting